Build a Chat Application with Angular Material and Vonage

 Add Material Design

-After the previous command finished, we'll add Angular Material and its dependencies to the project:
+After the previous command is finished, we'll add Angular Material and its dependencies to the project:

 import { BrowserAnimationsModule } from '@angular/platform-browser/animations';